1. Home

 The connection is associated with a full company name made up or the License Name and a Suffix.
 Select the full company name to view or modify the database connection settings.

-Company license name
+Company licence name

 Select the license name for the database connection.
 Only company names you are licensed to use are available.